The Rev. Dr. Lauren Winner

 Deacon

 Jan Lamb was ordained to the Diaconate in 2006.
-She has served at St. Luke’s Durham, Episcopal Campus Ministry Raleigh, Saint Andrews Haw River, and as the bishop’s chaplain.
+She has served at St. Luke’s Durham, Episcopal Campus Ministry Raleigh, Saint Andrews Haw River, and as the Bishop’s chaplain.
 She currently serves as Archdeacon of the diocese and sits on the Commission on Ministry for the Diaconate.

 Jan holds a BA from Millsaps College in Jackson, Mississippi, and a MA from the University of Texas at Austin.
 Until her retirement in 2017, she taught students with special needs in Mississippi and at the Hill Learning Center in Durham.